One-shot Style Transfer LLM log-probabilities for Authorship Attribution and Verification: Abstract

 \section{Abstract}

-Computational stylometry analyzes writing style through quantitative patterns in text, supporting applications from forensic tasks such as identity linking and plagiarism detection to literary attribution in the humanities.
-Supervised and contrastive approaches rely on data with spurious correlations and often confuse style with topic.
-Despite their natural use in AI-generated text detection, the CLM pre-training of modern LLMs has been scarcely leveraged for general authorship problems.
-We propose a novel unsupervised approach based on this extensive pre-training and the in-context learning capabilities of LLMs, employing the log-probabilities of an LLM to measure style transferability from one text to another.
-Our method significantly outperforms LLM prompting approaches of comparable scale and achieves higher accuracy than contrastively trained baselines when controlling for topical correlations.
-Moreover, performance scales fairly consistently with the size of the base model and, in the case of authorship verification, with an additional mechanism that increases test-time computation; enabling flexible trade-offs between computational cost and accuracy.
+Computational stylometry studies writing style through quantitative textual patterns, enabling applications such as authorship attribution, identity linking, and plagiarism detection.
+Existing supervised and contrastive approaches often rely on datasets with spurious correlations, conflating style with topic.
+Despite the relevance of language modeling to these tasks, the pre-training of modern large language models (LLMs) has been underutilized in general authorship analysis.
+We introduce an unsupervised framework that uses the log-probabilities of an LLM to measure style transferability between two texts.
+This framework takes advantage of the extensive CLM pre-training and in-context capabilities of modern LLMs.
+Our approach avoids explicit supervision with spuriously correlated data.
+Our method substantially outperforms unsupervised prompting-based baselines at similar model sizes and exceeds contrastively trained models when controlling for topical overlap.
+Our framework's performance improves with model size.
+In the case of authorship verification, we present an additional mechanism that increases test-time computation to improve accuracy; enabling flexible trade-offs between computational cost and task performance.